 Your liberal education will equip you with the skills you’ll need to grow.
 More important, you’ll develop a way of thinking about – and appreciating – your own story and the stories of others.
 In the classroom, you’ll practice thinking critically, writing and speaking clearly, and listening attentively.
-Outside the classroom, you’ll have opportunities to learn about leadership and team-building, and to practice thinking on your feet and explaining concepts with clarity.
+Outside the classroom, you’ll have opportunities to learn about leadership and team building, and to practice thinking on your feet and explaining concepts with clarity.

 For years, I’ve been telling students about the late I.I.
 Rabi, who won the Nobel Prize in physics in 1944.
 Rabi taught us that being passionate about learning depends on being passionate about asking good questions.
 Rabi grew up in New York City, where, after school each day, the neighborhood mothers asked their children, “What did you learn today?”
 Rabi’s mother, however, asked a different question: “Did you ask a good question today, Izzy?”
 Years later, when Rabi was asked how he became a world-class scientist and scholar, he answered that his mother deserved much of the credit: “Asking good questions made me become a good scientist.”
 The lesson is never stop asking good questions.

 Surely, many of you already wonder about “life after UMBC” and where your education will lead you.
 You’ll be inspired by what some of this year’s graduates are doing this fall.
 Many are beginning their studies at the top graduate and professional programs across the country.
-Other graduates are launching careers with major corporations, agencies, public school systems, and start-ups, focusing on financial analysis, software engineering, education, human services, public policy, and dance.
+Other graduates are launching careers with major corporations, agencies, public school systems, non-profit organizations, and start-ups, focusing on financial analysis, software engineering, education, human services, public policy, and dance.
 Most important, if you begin now exploring ways to connect with faculty and staff who can help you identify and get immersed in research opportunities and internships, you’ll have many options as you prepare to graduate a few years from now.
 In addition, faculty will know you well enough to write impressive letters of recommendation for you.
 Before the year is out, I hope you all will have gone to both the Career Services Center to learn more about internships and careers and the Shriver Center to learn more about service-learning opportunities.

 I challenge you to work hard, to be passionate about your education, and to envision and dream about your future.
 I also challenge you to be actively engaged in the campus community.
 Be a part of each other’s success – as partners in study sessions, labs, artistic performances, and civic engagement; as teammates on the court or athletic field; as members of campus clubs and student organizations; and simply as friends.
 Some friendships you make here will last your lifetime.